Divorce

 In Delaware, you must live separated for six months before you can file for a divorce.
 Your separation date is the date you stop living together as husband and wife.
 You can live in the same house and still live separated, so long as you do not live as husband and wife.
 As your lawyer, Mr. Gay can help you resolve the issues of your separation and divorce.

-Attorney Consultation for Divorce
+Attorney Consultation For Divorce

 If you think divorce is in your future, Tom Gay will meet with you in person to discuss your case.
 To schedule an appointment in Georgetown, please call 302-855-9300 or fill out the contact form on this site.